Arianne Navarre-Marie

-Marie Arianne Navarre-Marie (born 3 March 1961) is a Mauritian politician who currently serves as Minister of Gender Equality and Family Welfare since 2024.
-She has also previously held the same ministry from 2000 to 2005 under a modified portfolio as minister of Women's Rights, Child Development and Family Welfare.
+Marie Arianne Navarre-Marie (born 3 March 1961) is a Mauritian politician and current Deputy Prime Minister of Mauritius, the first woman and first Chagossian to hold the post.
+She is also serving as Minister of Gender Equality and Family Welfare since November 2024, previously holding the same ministry from 2000 to 2005 under a modified portfolio as minister of Women's Rights, Child Development and Family Welfare.

-A member of the Mauritian Militant Movement, Navarre-Marie was first elected to the Legislative Assembly in 1982, becoming the youngest elected member at that time at the age of 21.
-She has subsequently been a candidate in every general election since 1995 and became an MP again between 1995 and 2014 and again from 2019.
+A member of the Mauritian Militant Movement, Navarre-Marie was first elected to the Legislative Assembly in 1982 at the age of 21, becoming the then youngest elected member.
+She has subsequently been a candidate in every general election since 1995 and became a member of Parliament again between 1995 and 2014 and again from 2019.

-Alongside Paul Bérenger, she is the only member to have been elected to the three occasions that a 60–0 victory was achieved in general elections held in Mauritius: the first in 1982, second in 1995 and the third in 2024.
+Navarre-Marie and Paul Bérenger are the only two members of parliament elected in 1982, 1995 and 2024, when a single alliance won all of the 60 directly elected mainland seats.

 Early life and education

 Navarre-Marie was born on 3 March 1961 at Plaine Verte, located in Port Louis.
 A daughter of Chagossian parents, her father, Lewis Derville-Louis Permal, was from Six Îles in Chagos and her mother, Marie Aimée, was born in Diego Garcia.
 Her father died in 2014 at the age of 89 whilst her mother continues to live in the United Kingdom.
 Navarre-Marie has six other siblings, all of whom now live in the United Kingdom and she is the only member of her family remaining in Mauritius.

 She attended Baie-du-Tombeau Government School and eventually went to Bhujoharry College for her secondary education.
 Between her secondary education and tertiary education, she became a teacher and a sales and administrative executive.
 Navarre-Marie continue her studies and pursued a degree in economics and management, followed by a diploma in administrative management.